Gyakobo/local_language_model/README.md

 ```

 ## Creating a PyTorch virtual environment using Anaconda
-1. Create a New Environment: Use the conda create command to create a new virtual environment.
+1. **Create a New Environment**: Use the conda create command to create a new virtual environment.
 You can specify the Python version and any additional packages you need.
 For PyTorch, you can also specify the version of PyTorch you want to install.
 For example:

 ```bash
 conda create -n myenv python=3.8
 ```
-2. Activate the Environment: Once the environment is created, activate it using:
+2. **Activate the Environment**: Once the environment is created, activate it using:

 ```bash
 conda activate myenv